Movatterモバイル変換

 "Tadka" redirects here.
 For the Indian film, seeTadka (film).

-Tempering (containing olive oil, fennel seeds, cumin seeds, fenugreek seeds, and slivered dried red chili peppers) being prepared in a saucepan
+Olive oil, fennel seeds, cumin seeds, fenugreek seeds, and slivered dried red chili peppers being prepared in a saucepan

 Tempering is a cooking technique used inIndia,Bangladesh,Nepal,Pakistan, andSri Lanka in which wholespices (and sometimes also other ingredients such as dried chillies, mincedginger root or sugar) are cooked briefly in oil orghee to liberate essential oils from cells and thus enhance their flavours, before being poured, together with the oil, into a dish.[1]
 Tempering is also practiced by dry-roasting whole spices in a pan before grinding the spices.
-Tempering is typically done at the beginning of cooking, before adding the other ingredients for acurry or similar dish, or it may be added to a dish at the end of cooking, just before serving (as with adal,sambar orstew).[2]
+Tempering is typically done at the beginning of cooking, before adding the other ingredients for acurry or similar dish, or it may be done at the end for adding to a dish just before serving (as with adal,sambar orstew).[2]

 Atadka dal, which includes chaunk